TomDUVAL-MAHE/My_RPG/README.md

      - Having a pleasant user interface.
      - Create a coherent universe (visual assets, audio assets, scenario, . . .)
      - Create a funny game where the player has at least one goal.
-     - Create a game with a beginning and an end."
+     - Create a game with a beginning and an end.